javiiervm/Xavion-AI/README.md

 │   └── logo.png
 ├── backend/
 │   ├── __init__.py
+│   ├── auxiliar.py            # Auxiliar functions that can be reused anywhere
 │   ├── build_prompt.py        # Logic to detect intent and build the prompt for the model │   ├── build_response.py      # Logic to send the prompt to the model and generate a response │   ├── chat_workflow.py       # Logic to manage the chat interactions